PyDrocsid/documentation/docs/cogs/information/bot_info.md

 .[info|infos|about]
 ```

-The information given by this command include:
+The information given by this command includes:

 - Bot name and description
 - Author